Ville Platte man arrested for fuel, car battery theft - NewsBreak

 Ville Platte man arrested for fuel, car battery theft

-VILLE PLATTE, La.
-(KLFY) — Evangeline Parish Sheriff’s deputies arrested a Ville Platte man Monday after he allegedly stole around 600 gallons of farm diesel from a water well starting in May.
+VILLE PLATTE, La. ( KLFY ) — Evangeline Parish Sheriff’s deputies arrested a Ville Platte man Monday after he allegedly stole close to 600 gallons of farm diesel from a water well.

+Cameron Lane Leger, 20, of Ville Platte, faces charges of felony theft and trespassing after deputies responded to a complaint on Harrison Rd. in Evangeline Parish.

-“During one of the thefts, the suspect had also stolen two Die Hard car batteries,” said Sheriff Charles R. Guillory.
+“During one of the thefts, the suspect had also stolen two Die Hard car batteries,” Sheriff Charles Guillory said.

 Leger was booked on a $28,250 bond into the Evangeline Parish Jail.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.